-A development and license agreement grants Merck exclusive rights to market Erbitux outside of the U.S. and Canada, and expires in December 2018, A separate agreement grants co-exclusive rights among Merck, BMS, and us in Japan and expires in 2032.
+A development and license agreement grants Merck exclusive rights to market Erbitux outside of the U.S. and Canada, and expires in December 2018.
+A separate agreement grants co-exclusive rights among Merck, BMS, and us in Japan and expires in 2032.

 Merck manufactures Erbitux for supply in its territory as well as for Japan.
 We receive a royalty on the sales of Erbitux outside of the U.S. and Canada, which is included in collaboration and other revenue as earned.
-Royalty expense paid to third parties, net of any royalty reimbursements received, is recorded as a reduction of collaboration and other revenue.
+Royalties due to third parties are recorded as a reduction of collaboration and other revenue, net of any royalty reimbursements due from third parties.